Skip to main content

 Three novel contributions replace cloud LLM dependency with mathematical guarantees:

 1. Fisher-Rao Retrieval Metric — Similarity scoring derived from the Fisher information structure of diagonal Gaussian families.
 Graduated ramp from cosine to geodesic distance over the first 10 accesses.
-The first application of information geometry to agent memory retrieval.
+To the best of our knowledge, the first public application of information geometry specifically to agent memory retrieval — if prior work exists please open an issue so we can credit it.

 2. Sheaf Cohomology for Consistency — Algebraic topology detects contradictions by computing coboundary norms on the knowledge graph.
-The first algebraic guarantee for contradiction detection in agent memory.
+We are not aware of a prior production agent-memory system that computes sheaf-cohomology coboundary norms this way; corrections welcome.

 3. Riemannian Langevin Lifecycle — Memory positions evolve on the Poincare ball via discretized Langevin SDE.
 Frequently accessed memories stay active; neglected memories self-archive.
 No hardcoded thresholds.